9alile1/affiliates-jekyll-theme/about.md

 comments: true
 ---

 We are a group of students from different education institutes (DIT & SUZA) brought together by Global Media Technologies & Cultures Lab from MIT to the workshop conducted at DIT.
 The goal of this workshop is to use IT solution for solving social problems.
-The following are the name of participants for this project.

-**Eagles Participants**
+The following is the picture showing students who participated on creating this project.
+From left is Baraka Sanane(DIT), Abdillah Uwesu (SUZA), Gloria Wella (DIT), Moza Mbarouk (SUZA) and Kelvin Wilfred (DIT).

+**Project Participants from the GMTac-Lab Workshop**

 ![jekyll template mediumish]({{site.baseurl}}/assets/images/group_pic.jpg)

-From left is Baraka Sanane(DIT), Abdillah Uwesu (SUZA), Gloria Wella (DIT), Moza Mbarouk (SUZA) and Kelvin Wilfred (DIT).